-Deposits to Century are made through Mpesa, and customers get the loans directly to their accounts within a concise period.
+Deposits to Century are made through Mpesa, and customers get the loans directly to their accounts within a brief period.

 These institutions provide the youth with opportunities to achieve financial freedom.
-However, I advise that the money borrowed from MFIs should be strictly used for the intended purpose, income generation.
-This is because the borrowed money has to be repaid at an interest.
+However, I advise that you should strictly use the money borrowed from MFIs for the intended purpose, income generation.
+This is because the borrowed money has to be repaid at interest.

 Conditions For Microfinance Institutions In Kenya.